fusioncharts/dev_centre_docs/chart-guide/chart-configurations/trend-lines-and-zones.md

 * Set the radius for the border around the trend-line display values using the `trendValueBorderRadius` attribute.

-* Set the thickness for the border around the trend-line display values using the `trendValueBorderThickness` attribute.
+* Set the thickness of the border around the trend-line display values using the `trendValueBorderThickness` attribute.

 ```json
 {